 - You must verify the leave period and ensure Employment Standards Act or Canada Labour Code requirements in effect at the time of the requested period of service are met.
-For example: only birth mothers are eligible for maternity leave; birth and adoptive parents are eligible for parental leave. - Certain ESA and CLC leaves require the employer to obtain (or allow the employer to request) certain documentation (e.g., a medical certificate, birth certificate or adoption papers)-the plan does not need to see this documentation. - If a member chooses to pay for the employee portion of one of the ESA- or CLC-provided leaves listed in section 2.2.1 above, the employer is required to pay for the employer portion of the leave cost. - If a member chooses to pay for the employee portion of an ESA- or CLC-provided leave, the employer is required to pay for the employer portion of the leave cost. - If a leave of absence extends beyond the maximum provided in the ESA or CLC, the additional leave may be purchased as general leave. - Upon application, a member may choose to continue making pension contributions while on an ESA or CLC leave.
+For example: only birth mothers are eligible for maternity leave; birth and adoptive parents are eligible for parental leave. - Certain ESA and CLC leaves require the employer to obtain (or allow the employer to request) certain documentation (e.g., a medical certificate, birth certificate or adoption papers)-the plan does not need to see this documentation. - If a member chooses to pay for the employee portion of an ESA- or CLC-provided leave, the employer is required to pay for the employer portion of the leave cost. - If a leave of absence extends beyond the maximum provided in the ESA or CLC, the additional leave may be purchased as general leave. - Upon application, a member may choose to continue making pension contributions while on an ESA or CLC leave.